Ngome Marian Shrine: History of the shrine

-When St. Reinolda died, in 1981, interest again increased, and one local Catholic, Mrs. Rose-Marie Foxon, wrote the Vatican as well as other parishes in South Africa.
+When St. Reinolda died in 1981, interest again increased, and local Catholic Mrs. Rose-Marie Foxon, wrote the Holy See as well as other parishes in South Africa.
 People continued traveling privately, now in greater numbers, especially after Foxon also wrote to the local media speaking of the visions.
-In 1984 a new church was built at the site; it was dedicated to the Virgin Mary without any specific or additional titles.
-In 1988, the Ngome Shrine committee was formed from priests of the diocese.
-By that time, Bishop Bisaye was wavering, saying he could and would not suppress the veneration.
-In 1989, the committee published a booklet, and postcards featuring the shrine were being printed, and the cult played an ever-increasing role in the local church.
+In 1984, a new church was built at the site; it was dedicated to the Virgin Mary without any specific title.
+In 1988, the Ngome Shrine committee was formed, comprising priests of the diocese.
+By that time, Bishop Biyase was wavering, saying he could and would not suppress the devotion.
+In 1989, the committee published a booklet and postcards featuring the shrine were being printed, while the congregation played an ever-increasing role in the local church.

-Finally, in 1992, Bishop Bisaye blessed an open-air altar, part of a bigger chapel that replaced the little shrine, and allowed for the Marian Shrine to be designated a place of prayer, so that organized pilgrimage was now actively promoted.
-Since then, the priest at Inkamana Abbey is also the custodian for the shrine.
+Finally in 1992, Bishop Biyase blessed an open-air altar, part of a bigger chapel that replaced the little shrine, allowing for the place to be designated a place of prayer, and active promotion of organized pilgrimages.
+Since then, the priest at Inkamana Abbey has been the shrine custodian.
 There are reports of miraculous and spontaneous healing at the shrine, and comparisons with Lourdes are drawn.
 The water from the spring is still collected, and visitors dip their feet in the water during prayer.
-Four nuns live at the shrine to help receive visitors; local women cook food for pilgrims, who in turn leave old clothes for the locals.
+Four nuns live on site at the shrine to receive visitors; local women cook food for pilgrims, who in turn leave old clothes for the locals.
 The shrine is one of the most popular Christian pilgrimage sites in Africa.
-Sister Reinolda May's apparitions were the first in a series of Marian visions in Africa; in the 1980s, visions of Mary were seen in Kenya, Zaire, Mozambique, South Africa, and Cameroon.
+Sister Reinolda May's apparitions were the first in a series of Marian visions throughout Africa; in the 1980s, visions of Mary were seen in Kenya, Zaire, Mozambique, Rwanda, South Africa, and Cameroon.